 For your CSI or corporate responsibility team, funding a registered NPC is straightforward to motivate, allocate, and report on internally.

-YOT Kids is a registered Non-Profit Company in the Republic of South Africa.
+YOT Kids Foundation is a registered Non-Profit Company in the Republic of South Africa.

 The process of funding a YOT Kids school is designed to be as straightforward as possible for your organisation.